Safari in Kenya & Beach Holidays, Travel Guide, Holiday Planning Tips and Travel Information

 It is a prevalent destination for both local and international visitors.
 Local visitors will be able to enjoy the park while learning about their domestic plants and animals.
 It is the place for you and your family to take part in the wildlife conservation movement.

 The international visitors are also having a fun time in Kenya’s Parks and Reserves.
 The visitors from around the world will have the chance to learn unique Kenya’s parks and reserves.
 From this park, you will be able to watch the creatures that you may not find in your country such as albino zebra, rare bongo, as well as a white rhino.
 There are collections of cats, primates, as well as antelopes.
 The developer of this park is very great.
 Besides the fauna, you can also aspire the beauty of its flora.
 There around 150 species of local trees.
 Consider bringing your pocket camera or action cam to capture all of the beautiful moments in the Nairobi Safari Walk.

 Mombasa has been rapidly growing.
 The government has succeeded to make this city more visible than before.
-It offers the top sights including Fort Jesus, Spice Market, Mandhry Mosque, Old Law Courts, Jain Temple, Tusks, and Lord Shiva Temple.
+It offers the top sights including Fort Jesus, Spice Market, Mandhry Mosque, Old Law Courts, Jain Temple, Tusks, Lord Shiva Temple, and Indian Ocean beaches

 Kisumi is the third largest city in Kenya.
 It is a laid-back place which is perfect for soothing experience seekers.